iiasa/message_ix/README.md

 We aim to create a community that is welcoming to everyone.
 Please respect our [Code of Conduct](CODE_OF_CONDUCT.md) at all times when interacting with `message_ix` and the community.

+## Contributing

+We warmly welcome all contributions to our community.
+Please take a look at our [guidelines for contributing to development](https://docs.messageix.org/en/latest/contributing.html).

 ## Security

 We highly value code security.
 To learn more about our security practice and advice, please visit [our security policy](.github/SECURITY.md).